ReazonGd/ReazonGd/README.md

 **In this page, i like to share**
 - web programing, using js in evrywere
 - automation things.
-- cli/tui app with 🦀
+- cli/tui app with rust 🦀

 > [!IMPORTANT]
 > Dont forget to see my pinned poject!